WatermelonArray/jsQuiz/README.md

 - ### **Input Handling**
 	This system allows me to write a single function and supply it any input from JavaScript events.
 Events such as *"touchstart"*, *"mousedown"* or *"keydown"* return input values that I can assign to a single function - creating a univseral system for all inputs I wish to support.
 - ### **Editor for Custom Quizes**
 	This will allow for further expansion of content instead of relying on just one quiz.
-Users can create their own quiz and export that as a set of characters they can share with other users or just to save their own quizes.
-This system aslo allows users to import a quiz by giving the code back into the system.
+Users can create their own quiz and export a code that they can share with other users or just to save their own quizes.
+This system also allows users to import a quiz by giving the code back into the editor.

+	Users can also play their quizes through the editor once there is a quiz loaded.

+- ### **Audio System**
+	Using the Javascript audio system I have created a module that allows me to play and stop music on command and even allows me to mute all the audio in the game.
+There is also a system to play sounds like click sounds which will not stop the music in the game.

 ## Pages